garyericson/bacx-pr/topics/tv-technical-videos.md

 After your video is uploaded to RedTiger, you get a link to your video on RedTiger.
 For example: https://www.microsoft.com/videoplayer/embed/{ID}.

-Please note due to accessibility issues, we embed only RedTiger links.
-We do not embed YouTube links.

 You can embed the video in your docs article by using the following markdown syntax:

 ```markdown
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/{ID}]
 ```

+> [!NOTE]
+> Due to accessibility issues, we embed only RedTiger links.
+We don't embed YouTube links.